servicecatalog/oscm-jenkinsScripts/install/README.md

 <h1> Start </h1>

-Move into the directory where the vagrantfile is and start vagrant
+Change into the directory where the vagrantfile is located and start vagrant

 ```
 vagrant up